Time Complexity Analysis of Recursive Algorithms

 Step 3: Solving recurrence relation to get the time complexity

-We mainly use the following two methods to solve recurrence relations in algorithms and data structure.
+We mainly use the following two methods to solve recurrence relations in algorithms.
 We can choose these methods depending on the nature of the recurrence relation.
-The master method works best to analyse divide and conquer algorithms, but a recursion tree method is always a fundamental approach applied to all types of recursive algorithms.
+The master method works best to analyse divide and conquer algorithms, but recursion tree method is a fundamental approach to analyse recursive algorithms.

 • Method 1: Recursion Tree Method